-- completed RACP Basic Training, including the Written and Clinical Examinations - general medical registration with the Medical Board of Australia if applying in Australia, or a medical registration with a general scope of practice with the Medical Council of New Zealand and a practising certificate if applying in Aotearoa New Zealand. - have been appointed to an appropriate Advanced Training position
+- completed RACP Basic Training, including the Written and Clinical Examinations - general medical registration with the Medical Board of Australia if applying in Australia, or a medical registration with a general scope of practice with the Medical Council of New Zealand and a practising certificate if applying in Aotearoa New Zealand. - an Advanced Training position in an RACP-accredited training setting or network or an approved non-core training position.